 Following admission, you will go to the pre-operative assessment room where your identification details will be cross checked to ensure they are correct.
 This will include your consent form information.
-Your observations, blood pressure, pulse and breathing rate, blood oxygen levels, blood sugar levels if necessary and your weight will be checked If you do not wish to know your weight, please inform the nurse and they will not tell you.
-Please note that your weight does have to be documented on your medical record forms though as this assists the Doctors to know what amount of medications can be safely given.
+Your observations, blood pressure, pulse and breathing rate, blood oxygen levels, blood sugar levels if necessary and your height and weight will be checked.
+Please note that your weight does have to be documented on your medical record forms as this assists the Doctors to know what number of medications can be safely given.

 The admission nurse will discuss your health history, allergies, and medicines again and complete any further assessments that may be required.
-These can include: Falls, Pressure Ulcer and Blood Clot Risk assessments.
+These can include Falls, Pressure Ulcer and Blood Clot Risk assessments.